makersacademy/airport_challenge/README.md

 ## Approach I used:

 I started by breaking down each user story and outlining possible classes and methods.
-I then experimented using irb to see how I would like classes/objects to interact with one another and what method were required.
-I then took a RED -> GREEN -> REFACTOR approach and wrote each test first, watched it fail, made it pass and then refactored if needed.
+I then experimented using irb to see how I would like classes/objects to interact with one another and what methods were required.
+Next, I took a test driven development approach and wrote each test first, watched it fail, made it pass and then refactored if needed.

 ## How the app works: